CesiumGS/gltf-pipeline/README.md

 ```
 npm run jasmine
 ```
-To run JSHint on the entire codebase, run
+To run JSHint on the entire codebase, run:
 ```
 npm run jsHint
 ```